 Pea Protein and the Autoimmune Protocol Diet

 The autoimmune protocol diet (AIP) is a variant of the popular Paleo diet in which common irritants and allergens that are suspected of being triggers for autoimmune reactions in the body or that cause intestinal inflammation and a leaky gut, are also eliminated.
 It is designed mostly for people with autoimmune conditions such as psoriasis, Hashimoto’s thyroiditis (the most common cause of hypothyroidism), Crohn’s disease, ulcerative colitis, rheumatoid arthritis, and lupus.
+Have you wondered if you can consume pea protein on the autoimmune protocol diet, read below to learn what you need to know about pea protein and the autoimmune protocol diet.

 The AIP, like the standard Paleo diet, removes all grains, legumes, dairy, and additives, and also includes eggs and nightshade vegetables (tomato, eggplant, peppers, and potatoes) as they are relatively common allergens, and alcohol as it can be a gastric irritant and causes inflammation of the gut.